-Date: 15 July 2025
+Date: 13 October 2025

-Our ref: 05887
+Our ref: 09333

-Hannah Darley
+Bethan Tinning

 Horsham District Council

 Parkside

 Horsham

 West Sussex

 RH12 1RL

-By email only: Planning Department, [planning@horsham.gov.uk](mailto:planning@horsham.gov.uk)
+By email only: Planning Department, planning@horsham.gov.uk

 Thank you for requesting advice on this application from Place Services' ecological advice service.
 This service provides advice to planning officers to inform Horsham District Council planning decisions with regard to potential ecological impacts from development.
 Any additional information, queries or comments on this advice that the applicant or other interested parties may have, must be directed to the Planning Officer who will seek further advice from us where appropriate and necessary.